nussl/nussl/README.md

 nussl contains a rich feature set for deep learning models, including a built in trainer with support for many common datasets in music and speech separation. nussl also has a External File Zoo where users are able to download pre-trained models on many different datasets with a number of different configurations.
-It is also

 ### Training Your Own Algorithms